Translation Guide

 5⃣ Create Pull Request

 After committing your changes to your translation's branch, make a pull request to add in the language to the repo.
-Make sure the fork you are comparing to is Legesher's_LANGUAGE-translation_'s branch, not the master branch.
+Make sure the fork you are comparing to is Legesher's_LANGUAGE-translation

 A member of our team will review the pull request, give feedback, and (hopefully) merge the new language into the repository!
 You'll also be added as a contributor to the project at that time 🥳